Analytic combinatorics of connected graphs: Introduction

 Finally, our result is more precise than the previous ones: we derive an asymptotic expansion, \ie a potentially infinite number of error terms.
-This is characteristic of the analytic combinatorics approach, where the generating functions capture all the combinatorial information, and lost only occurs at the asymptotic extraction.
+This is characteristic of the analytic combinatorics approach, where the generating functions capture all the combinatorial information, and loss occurs only at the asymptotic extraction.
+However, it should be noted that the formula for the coefficients of this asymptotic expansion is rather long (see Appendix~\ref{sec:computation}).

 The proofs of this paper are based on analytic combinatorics, which classically follows two steps.
 First, the combinatorial structures of the families of graphs we are interested in are translated into generating function relations.
 This is achieved applying tools developed by species theory (\cite{BLL97}) and the symbolic method (\cite{FS09}).
+A short introduction to those tools is provided by Section~\ref{sec:analytic_combinatorics}.
 Then the asymptotic expansions of the cardinality of those families are extracted.
-Specifically, we will apply the saddle-point method, a classic technique from the field (see \eg \cite[Section~VIII.8]{FS09}, \cite{BR99}, and \cite{PW13}).
-We chose to work more on the combinatorial part, deriving the generating functions in a ``nice'' form, so that the asymptotic extractions are achieved using ``black box theorems'', and the technicalities of the second step are (mainly) avoided.
+We chose to work more on the combinatorial part, deriving the generating functions in a ``nice'' form, so that the asymptotic extractions are achieved using ``black box theorems'' (Lemma~\ref{th:bender_like}, closely related to the results of \cite{Be75} and \cite{Bo16}, and Lemma~\ref{th:mgpos_asymptotics}, a corollary of the work of \cite{PW13}).